vocatart/golab/README.md

 # golab

-Simple TextGrid reading and writing for go.
+Simple HTK label reading and writing for go.

 ## example